leshawn-rice/grabaphone/README.md

 1. Go to [The API](https://grabaphone.herokuapp.com) and get an API Key for free (on heroku, will take a moment to spin up)
 2. Send a request to your desired route with any necessary filtering
-    - For example send the following payload:
+    - For example send the following payload, replacing key with your API key:

         ```{'key': '1234APIKey', 'name': 'iPhone', 'limit': 50, 'is_released': true}```